 Fiasp, manufactured by Novo Nordisk, is the newest “rapid-acting” insulin on the market.
 So rapid that it’s often referred to as "ultra-rapid".
 Of course, I had to try it, right?

 What’s different about Fiasp?

-Novo Nordisk reports that Fiasp appears in your bloodstream within approximately 2.5 minutes after injection or delivery via insulin pump, compared to Novolog which takes about 15 minutes to appear in your bloodstream.
+Novo Nordisk Inc reports that Fiasp, their rapid-acting insulin analog, appears in your bloodstream within approximately 2.5 minutes after injection or delivery via insulin pump (continuous subcutaneous infusion), compared to Novolog (insulin aspart) which takes about 15 minutes to appear in your bloodstream.

 Fiasp is nearly identical to Novolog, except for two differences: it contains vitamin B3, also known as “niacinamide,” and L-Arginine, a “naturally occurring” amino acid.

-Vitamin B3: The addition of this B3 vitamin is intended to increase the rate at which the insulin is absorbed into your tissue and bloodstream, which means it can begin affecting your blood sugar more quickly, too.
+Vitamin B3: The addition of this B3 vitamin is intended to increase the rate of insulin absorption into your tissue and bloodstream, which means it can begin affecting your blood sugar levels more quickly, too.

 L-Arginine: This additional amino acid is said to improve the stability of the insulin, ensuring it is working to manage your blood sugar more steadily once the dose is fully active within your bloodstream.